 - Thus candidates were traveling the length and breadth of the country to write entrance exams.

 - However, from the year 2016, things are simple and the government took a step beneficial to all eligible students of India.

-- From now, there is only one entrance examination – NEET, the National-Eligibility-cum-Entrance-Test.
+- Hence from now on, there is only one entrance examination – NEET, the National-Eligibility-cum-Entrance-Test.

-Bring Parity for State Board Exams – Expectation is that central and state health ministers along with the health secretaries; would strive to bring parity to students who take State Board Exams.
+Bring Parity for State Board Exams – However, expectation is that central and state health ministers along with the health secretaries; would strive to bring parity to students who take State Board Exams.

 NEET Norms For Regional Languages – Norms to meet for a state to become eligible to write entrance in regional language are;